Is nTopology cloud software?

 What are the installation requirements?

 nTopology is natively 64-Bit, and operates on Windows 10.
 The nTopology installation file is a .msi file type.
-For more information regarding hardware requirements, please refer to the following article: What are the minimum nTopology system requirements?
+For more information regarding hardware requirements, please refer to the following article: nTopology System and Licensing Requirements Guide

 Why was I asked to login?